robpwatkins/101-Bootstrap-Boilerplate/README.md

 ### Wrap-Up

 Bootstrap is an incredibly useful tool to jump start your app or website.
 You can use this technology for your 101 final project but you don't have to feel obligated!
-We really just want for you to have all the options available to you, give you a solid road map, and fundamental understanding so you can navigate, discover, and become your own developer!!
+We really just want for you to have all the options available to you, give you a solid road map, and a fundamental understanding so you can navigate, discover, and become your own developer!!

 Have fun and keep coding!